NICE Online Modules & NICE SLICC

 be less than 3000 words in length

-IMPORTANT: the mark for your Final Reflective Report will not be finalised until it has been reviewed by a University of Edinburgh Board of Examiners in August 2020.
+IMPORTANT: the mark for your Final Reflective Report will not be finalised until it has been reviewed by the University of Edinburgh in August 2020.

-The above process is relatively straightforward and will be described in more detail once you begin the NICE SLICC, if you decide to complete it as part of the NICE programme.
-Please ensure that your existing academic workload will enable you to complete the NICE SLICC successfully, if you would like to do the NICE SLICC, you will indicate this on your programme application.
+The above process is relatively straightforward and will be described in more detail once you begin the SLICC if you decide to participate the SLICC element of the NICE programme.
+We estimate that over the course of the NICE programme, if you complete a SLICC you will need to devote between three to five hours per week on average.
+Some weeks you may spend less time, but some weeks you may spend more.
+Please ensure that your existing academic workload will enable you to complete the SLICC successfully.
+If you would like to do the SLICC, you can indicate this on your programme application.
 You can find the application link on our How the project works & application page.